Frequently Asked Questions

 When are calves born?

-We calf in March and April, as well as in August and September for year round finished beef.
+We calf in the spring and summer for year round finished beef.

-No, we never use prophylactic antibiotics, growth stimulants, or hormones.
+No, we never feed antibiotics, growth stimulants, or hormones.

 How do you treat illness?